“Mentoring” is a modern word that describes an essential part of the tradition of yoga throughout history.

 - Peer Mentoring Group for Yoga Teachers

-1. Teacher Trainee Mentoring
+1. Yoga Teacher or Yoga Therapist Trainee Mentoring

 Students studying at The Yoga Institute are assigned a mentor.
 Typically the mentor is a senior teacher who is a Level 2 member of Yoga Australia.
 Each student meets regularly with their mentor (ideally monthly) who will guide them in their personal practice for the duration of their training and also provide them with general support and direction in their studies.